Up790487/LAE/README.md

 --

-This is a Java EE application which is connected to MySQl database Using MySql workbench -> Database user configuration: jdbc.username= portsuser
+This is a Java EE application which is connected to MySQl database Upload the database ( LAE.sql) to MySql workbench  -> Database user configuration: jdbc.username= portsuser
                                                       jdbc.password= P@$$w(0rd